When she lost her seat in Dewsbury at the recent general election, former Labour MP Paula Sherriff spoke out about the horrendous abuse she received….

 “Those of us who thought so much progress was being made have had a rude awakening.
 We’re kinda at base camp.
 We need to take movements like #MeToo to the next stage, to move to the point where action is taken and behaviour is changed.”

-Nick Ryan is head of special projects for HOPE not hate.
+Nick Ryan heads special projects for HOPE not hate.